 When it comes to working with or interacting with someone who has autism, we can reduce the need to plan and explain every day by instead building predictable environments and settling into a routine.
 This sets expectations, creates a structure for daily life and provides a sense of comfort and security.
 When we formulate and commit to a routine, this gives us a feeling of control and helps us relax instead of fretting about what will happen next.

 Avoid Shocks & Surprises

 It is always best to inform people with Autism Spectrum Disorder about what is going to happen before it occurs, especially since people with autism can struggle to pick up subtle cues and are most comfortable when they stick to a known and well-established routine.
 Also keep in mind that a person with Asperger’s syndrome may take a very literal understanding of what has been said.
 For example, when asked to ‘get lost’ as in go away, a person with Asperger’s syndrome will become confused and may feel like you are telling them to literally try to get lost.

 Overall, if you incorporate the above tips and be thoughtful and respectful when communicating with someone who has autism, it will not only make you feel more comfortable and prepared but will also act as an example to others on how to make our community more inclusive to those who have autism.

 Do you or someone important to you have Autism and live in New South Wales?
-Like Family is an NDIS-approved provider on a activity to end loneliness, and provides companionship by matching members with vetted Social Carers in their local area who have similar interests and relevant skills.
+Like Family is an NDIS-approved provider on a mission to end loneliness, and provides companionship by matching members with vetted Social Carers in their local area who have similar interests and relevant skills.
 Perhaps you would like some help with groceries, or would like to learn a new recipe for cooking or would like an event buddy?
 Whatever the reason, Like Family is easy to join – see for yourself why we have over fifty five-star ratings on Google and take advantage of our $40 per hour flat rate including weekends and public holidays.